garimabhayanaa/garimabhayanaa/README.md

 # Hi there, I'm Garima Bhayana 👋

 Glad to have you here on my GitHub profile!
 I have a strong passion for **Artificial Intelligence-Machine Learning and Full Stack Development**.
-I enjoy developing **interactive applications** and exploring emerging technologies.
+I enjoy engineering **interactive applications** and exploring emerging technologies.

 ## About Me

-* Currently focused on **leveraging my skills in Artificial Intelligence and Machine Learning**.
+* Currently focused on **leveraging my skills in Artificial Intelligence - Machine Learning and Software Development**.
 * Interested in **open-source contributions and building scalable applications**.
 * Always eager to learn and collaborate on interesting projects.